The Future of Education

 Accepted Abstracts

-Latent Profiles of Relational Risk in School Trajectories: Evidence from Brazilian Public School Students
+Latent Profiles of Relational Risk in School Trajectories: An Analysis of Gaussian Copula-Synthesized Data from Brazilian Public School Students

 Luan Filipy Freire Torres, Universidade Federal de Alagoas (Brazil)